Thanks for sharing your vote !

 Nowadays, there are different television manufacturers in the market that offer various kinds of display types based on different resolutions and frame rates.
 It is not always necessary that your Roku streaming player is configured to display the best resolution and frame rate of your TV.

 In such a case, you can either manually set the display type for the Roku device or it will automatically detect the display configuration of your television.
-So in this tutorial blog, you will learn to change the display type on your Roku streaming player.
+So in this tutorial blog, you will learn how to change resolution on Roku tv.

 While setting up Roku Player, you are connecting the Roku device to your Television via HDMI port.
 Your Roku player detects and analyzes this HDMI connection and finds out the resolution and frame rate supported by your television.
 To initiate this auto-detect process, you have to:

-Select the "Auto detect display type" option in Roku Settings.
+Step 1: Select the "Auto-detect display type" option in Roku Settings.
 It will now show you information about your HDMI connection.

 By putting your Roku player in the Auto-detect mode, you are setting its display type to the highest resolution and frame rate available with your TV.
-Even if you upgrade your Television in the future, this setting will always persist with the Roku device.
+Even if you upgrade your Television in the future, this Roku display settings will always persist with the Roku device.

-Push the Home button home on the remote of the Roku player.
+Step 1: Push the Home button on the remote of the Roku player.